 - 2.2.
 Connect the 4-gauge red wire from the positive (+) battery terminal, the 10-gauge red wire and 16-gauge orange wire from the fuse blocks, and the 10-gauge red wire from the charging diode to the other large post on the solenoid. - 2.3.
 Connect the 18-gauge orange wire from accelerator pedal limit switch to small post on the solenoid. - 2.4.
 Connect the 18-gauge blue wire from the key switch to the other small post on the solenoid. - 3.
 Tighten the hex nuts on the large solenoid posts to 60 in·lb (6.8 N·m).
-Tighten the nuts on the small solenoid posts to 22 in·lb (2.5 N·m). - 4.
-Install the electrical box cover. - 5.
-Connect battery and spark plug wire(s).
-See Connecting the Battery Gasoline Vehicles, Section 1, Page 1-4.
+Tighten the nuts on the small solenoid posts to 22 in·lb (2.5 N·m). - Install the electrical box cover. - Connect battery and spark plug wire(s).
+See Side-Post Battery: Connecting the Battery-Gasoline Vehicles on page 1-5.
+See Top-Post Battery: Connecting the Battery-Gasoline Vehicles on page 1-5.